Enriched $\infty$-operads: The Completion Theorem

 The following proposition is an operadic variant of \cite[Proposition 5.5.3]{enriched}. \begin{proposition} If $f\colon \xxO\to \xxP$ is a pseudo-equivalence, then it is fully faithful and essentially surjective. \end{proposition} \begin{proof} Let $(f,g,\phi,\psi)$ be a pseudo-equivalence datum associated to the pseudo-equivalence $f$.
-For a point $y\in \iota_{0}(\xxP)$, the natural equivalence $\psi$ provides an equivalence $f\circ g(y)\simeq y$.
-Thus, $f$ is essentially surjective by Remark~\ref{rem surj on pi0} and the same is true for $g$ by symmetry.
+By Remark~\ref{rem surj on pi0}, to prove the essential surjectivity it suffices to find for every object $y\in \iota_{0} \xxP$ an object $x$ and an equivalence $f(x)\simeq y$.
+But by defining $x:= g(y)$, we get an equivalence $f\circ g(y)\simeq y$ induced by the natural equivalence $\psi$.